So you need a home loan or want to refinance and decided to use an online mortgage company.

 4. Compare loan offers from multiple online lenders

 Not every online mortgage company will offer you the same rate.
 It’s recommended to get loan offers from at least 3-4 different lenders.
-By getting multiple home loan estimates you will rest easy knowing you’re getting a competitive mortgage rate and lowest monthly payment.
+By getting multiple home loan estimates, you will rest easy knowing you’re getting a competitive mortgage rate and the lowest monthly payment.

-Lenders also charge closing costs, these costs vary lender to lender.
-By comparing multiple home loan offers you will also be able to make sure you’re not paying too much in closing costs.
+Lenders also charge closing costs; these costs vary from lender to lender.
+By comparing multiple home loan offers, you will also be able to make sure you’re not paying too much in closing costs.

 5. Maximize your credit score

 It’s simple.
 The higher your credit score, the best mortgage rate you’ll receive.
-There are a few things you can do to make sure your score is as high as it can be before having lenders pull your credit.
+You can do a few things to make sure your score is as high as it can be before having lenders pull your credit.

-Pay down your credit card balances: The ratio of your credit card balance compared to your credit limit is your credit utilization ratio.
+Pay down your credit card balances: Your credit card balance ratio compared to your credit limit is your credit utilization ratio.
 This ratio makes up 30% of your FICO score.
 It’s a huge factor in your credit score.
 Pay those balances off completely if you can, at least make sure they’re under 15% and keep it that way while getting a mortgage.

 6. Choose an experienced loan officer

-Ask a lot of questions.
-If they stumble over answers or give you wrong answers that’s a major red flag.
-If you find yourself having to repeat things they should know already over and over again, beware, you don’t want a forgetful lender.
+Ask a lot of questions if they stumble over answers or give you wrong answers, that’s a major red flag.
+If you find yourself having to repeat things they should know already repeatedly, beware; you don’t want a forgetful lender.

 7. Use an online mortgage marketplace website

-These are hundreds of online lenders that pop up on Google.
+Hundreds of online lenders pop up on Google.
 Calling every online mortgage company is nearly impossible.
 There are great websites that allow you to compare online mortgage lenders.

-Remember these companies don’t match you with the best mortgage lenders online, they match you to the best mortgage lenders in their networks that pay them for mortgage leads, not necessarily “the best mortgage companies”.
-You just might be able to get a lower rate somewhere else.
+Remember, these companies don’t match you with the best mortgage lenders online.
+They match you to the best mortgage lenders in their networks that pay them for mortgage leads, not necessarily “the best mortgage companies.”
+You might be able to get a lower rate somewhere else.